 Item Due date (2:00 pm)

-Three possible topics Wed, January 31
+Three possible topics Wednesday, September 11

-Chosen topic and abstract Wed, February 28
+Chosen topic and abstract Wednesday, October 9

-Background readings to
+Background readings to Wednesday, October 23

 Instructor

-List and pdf's of Wed, April 4
+List and pdf's of Wednesday, October 30

 background readings for

 class posted to Blackboard

 (20 to 50 pages)

-Copy of power-point 24 hrs or more before presentation
+Copy of power-point presentation and any outlines or other materials used in the class presentation 24 hrs or more before research paper presentation Final version of research paper (>3500 words) (c.
+15 pages @ 1.5 spacing) Wednesday, December 11

-presentation and any

-outlines or other materials

-used in the class

-presentation

-Final version of research Wednesday, May 9

-paper (>3500 words) (c.
-15

-pages, 1.5 spaces)

-d) Doing a 10-minute presentation and leading a subsequent 10-15 minute discussion on April 11, April 18 or April 25.
-Presentations will be grouped according to issues; you will be assigned a date by the Instructor by April 4.

-In addition to the power-point presentation, students are expected to lead a 10-15 minute class discussion using interactive questions as well as on or more class activities, such as a quiz, or other hands-on-activity.
-The discussion should also be used to get comments on how to improve the paper and its research design for the final version.
+In connection with the research paper, students will do an additional 12-minute presentation and lead a subsequent 10-15 minute discussion on November 20, or December 44.
+Research paper presentations will be grouped in clusters according to issues, the date each cluster of related presentations will present in class will be assigned randomly.
+You will be informed of your presentation date by October 30.
+During the class discussion, students are expected to use interactive questions as well as on or more class activities, such as a quiz or other hands-on-activity.
+The discussion should also be used to elicit comments and brainstorm on how to improve the research paper and its research design for the final version.